lm3nitro/Projects/New/Network Services Telnet.md

 ![Pasted image 20240918163435](https://github.com/user-attachments/assets/432a3a52-8061-490d-8bea-f9f688c129b0)

-### Sumamry:
+### Summary:

 In this exercise, I was able to identify the telnet service was running on the target host and exploit it using MSFvenom.
 For mitigation against these types of attacks, it's important to ensure that unsecure protocols such as Telnet, are disabled.
 If needed, you can replace Telnet with SSH for secure encrypted communications.
-Its also important to conduct regular security audits and vulnerability assessments to identify and mitigate potential risks associated with Telnet and other services that may be enabled/running as part of a misconfiguration.
+It's also important to conduct regular security audits and vulnerability assessments to identify and mitigate potential risks associated with Telnet and other services that may be enabled/running as part of a misconfiguration.